DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 `Valid values: 0 - 179`

 This is the angle in degrees that the turntable needs to rotate away from the home position in order to trigger DCC phase inversion by activating the phase inversion relays.
-Once the turntable rotates a further 180 degrees, the phase will revert by deactiving the phase inversion relays.
+Once the turntable rotates a further 180 degrees, the phase will revert by deactivating the phase inversion relays.

 STEPPER_DRIVER
 _______________